Long Valley Fire fully contained

 The Bureau of Land Management released this perimeter map of the fire.

-10:35 A.M.
-SUNDAY UPDATE: The Truckee Meadows Fire Protection District released dash camera video Sunday showing how close the Long Valley Fire came to Rancho Haven homes on Saturday.
+The Truckee Meadows Fire Protection District released dash camera video Sunday showing how close the Long Valley Fire came to Rancho Haven homes on Saturday.

 The home in the clip was saved, the district reported.